Alcohol Detox: Timeline, Symptoms, and Medically Supervised Treatment

 |---|---|

-- 6–12 hours following the last drink: Some people remain symptom-free at this point.
-However, it’s common to begin feeling mild anxiety, stomach pain, and headache.
+• 6–12 hours following the last drink: Some people remain symptom-free at this point.
+However, it’s common to experience early withdrawal symptoms like mild anxiety, stomach pain, and headache.
 Many people also feel restless or experience insomnia.
-While uncommon, tremors are possible.
+While less common at this stage, seizures can begin as early as 6 hours after the last drink.

-- 12–24 hours: This is when issues like seizures and hallucinations may occur.
+• 12–24 hours: This is when symptoms intensify.
+Things like seizures and hallucinations are more likely to occur.
 Overall, this can be a period of intense physical discomfort, as the effects tend to worsen.

-- 3–7 days: Most symptoms will either dramatically decrease or disappear entirely at this point.
-Medical monitoring can help to address any lingering effects.
+• 3–7 days: Most symptoms will begin to stabilize at this point.
+Continued medical monitoring can help to address any lingering effects.

 How Medical Detox Supports Alcohol Withdrawal